MightyBurger/curveball/README.md

 </div>

 Curveball is a set of tools for generating curved geometry.
-It was written to support the development of a new [Neverball] level set, as the existing [curve.c] was not able to meet this set's needs.
+It was written to support the development of a new [Neverball] level set by producing curves [curve.c] cannot generate.

 ## Usage